Behind the Scenes

 Evening: Argyle & Grafton Streets

-As evening settles in, the energy shifts toward Argyle and Grafton Streets.
-Patios fill, music drifts between buildings, and the city leans into its social side.
+As evening settles in, the city shifts toward Argyle and Grafton Streets.
+Patios fill quickly, conversations spill into the street, and live music drifts through the warm air.

 One of my favourite stops is The Wooden Monkey, where local ingredients and thoughtful cooking reflect Nova Scotia’s culinary identity.
 It’s a place that feels genuine — relaxed, welcoming, and rooted in community.